z

 We are not tour leaders - we are serious textile scholars who have been studying the weavings of Indonesia for over thirty years.
 During this time we have visited almost every part of the Indonesian archipelago, assembling one of the most extensive private collections of Indonesian textiles on the planet.
 Indeed this growing website illustrates our deep understanding of both the region and its weaving culture.

 We lead this textile tour once every year because it is a fabulous voyage that we never grow tired of.
 Although we take our textiles seriously, this tour is also great fun, with a group of like-minded travellers sharing an amazing adventure.
-However its not all textiles - we also make time for visiting non-weaving villages, markets, museums, schools, churches and mosques, as well as swimming, snorkelling and relaxing.
+However its not all culture and textiles - we also make time for visiting non-weaving villages, markets, museums, schools, churches and mosques, as well as swimming, snorkelling and relaxing.

 The remote ikat-weaving islands of eastern Indonesia have one of the most diverse textile cultures on the planet.
 Hand-woven cloth plays a pivotal role in the cohesion of all these societies, cementing clan alliances through complex gift exchanges, reinforcing tribal loyalties and underpinning the annual cycle of rituals.
 As some islanders emphasize: ‘without cloth we cannot marry’.

-women still continue to spin their own cotton, prepare their own natural dyes and weave on traditional back-tension looms is limited.
-Their numbers are dwindling, and within a generation many could be gone.
+Sadly the encroachment of the modern world means that the number of communities where women still continue to spin their own cotton, prepare their own natural dyes and weave on traditional back-tension looms is limited.
+Their numbers are dwindling, and within a generation many could be gone for ever.

 One of the last remaining strongholds for these textiles are the stunningly beautiful Lesser Sunda Islands, which stretch out eastwards beyond Bali.
 We first visited these remote islands in 1991 and have been returning ever since.
 Many of the villagers and weavers we will spend time with are our friends.
 Let us share our expertise with you as we explore this remarkable region together.